 Where can I get CBD for pets?

-- You can find CBD for pets online, at some pet stores, and at holistic shops.
+- You can find CBD for pets some pet stores, retail and at holistic shops.

 - Buy CBD for pets online.

-How much should I consume?
+How Much Should I consume?

-- Always consult with a licensed physician in Alabama before using medical marijuana.
+- We do not give medical advice.
+You should always consult with a licensed physician before using medical marijuana in any forms.